Search

 The instructor and the student are then expected to meet to discuss and prepare in writing the conditions under which the student may return to the course.
 If the disruptive behavior continues, the instructor may report the matter to the Office of Undergraduate Studies for further resolution.

-The times and places of final examinations for each session are officially scheduled by the Office of the Registrar, generally according to the day and hour of the regular course meeting; changes may not be made in the schedule without the approval of the registrar.
+The times and places of final examinations for each session are officially scheduled by the Office of the Registrar, generally according to the day and hour of the regular course meeting; changes may not be made in the schedule without the approval of the Registrar.
 If a final examination is to be given in a course, it will be given during the official final exam period.
 Take-home examinations are due at the regularly scheduled hour of an examination, based on the time period of the class.
 In courses in which final examinations are not scheduled, an exam that substitutes for a final examination may not be given in the last week of classes.
-Hourly tests may be given in the last week of classes, whether or not a final examination is administered during the exam period.
+Hourly tests may be given in the last week of classes, whether or not a final examination is administered during the exam period, but they may not exceed 75 minutes.
+Such exams should be restricted to recent material; they cannot be comprehensive exams covering material from the entire course.
 In the summer session, final examinations are held on the last two days of the term.

 No later than the end of the first week of classes each session, the instructor is required to announce plans for the final examination exercise.
 The form of the final exercise is determined by the instructor.
 However, a final written examination may not exceed three hours in length and a final take-home examination may not require more than three hours in the actual writing.

 Any student late for an examination may not expect time beyond the end of the scheduled period.
 A student who fails to take any scheduled final examination shall receive a grade of F in the course, unless they are excused for reasons deemed sufficient by the instructor.
-If they are excused they shall receive an I (Incomplete).
-(See section on Incomplete Grades).
+If they are excused, they shall receive an I (Incomplete) (see section on Incomplete Grades).
 Students must take final exams at the officially scheduled times.
 Because end-of-the-term travel arrangements are not the basis for changing a final examination date, students are advised to consult the final examination schedule when making such arrangements.
-Deferral of a final examination will not be authorized if the student has a history of excessive absences or failure to complete coursework in a timely fashion in the course in question.
+Deferral of a final examination will not be authorized if the student has a history of excessive absences or failure to complete coursework in a timely fashion for the course in question.

 Faculty are expected to maintain fair and consistent grading standards.
-With the exception of “I” grades, changes in end-of-term grades may be made by the instructor only because of an error in calculation or an error in transcription.
-Changes in grades may not be based on the late submission of required work, the resubmission of work previously judged unsatisfactory, or on additional work.
+With the exception of I (Incomplete), changes in end-of-term or end-of-session grades may be made by the instructor only because of an error in calculation or an error in transcription.
+Changes in these grades may not be based on the late submission of required work, the resubmission of work previously judged unsatisfactory, or on additional work.

-If the Division Chair agrees with the Instructor(s) that there are no legitimate grounds on which to change the grade, the grade stands as recorded.
-If the Division Chair believes there are grounds to consider a change and the Instructor(s) is unwilling to change the grade, the Division Chair will notify the student that he or she may request a review of the case in writing to the Dean of Undergraduate Studies.
-A written request must be submitted before the end of the Drop/Add period of the term following that in which the Instructor(s) recorded the grade.
+If the unit head or associate unit head agrees with the instructor(s) that there are no legitimate grounds on which to change the grade, the grade stands as recorded.
+If the unit head or associate unit head believes there are grounds to consider a change and the instructor(s) is unwilling to change the grade, the unit head or associate unit head will notify the student that he or she may request a review of the case in writing to the Dean of Academic Services or delegate.
+A written request must be submitted before the end of the Drop/Add period of the term following that in which the instructor(s) recorded the grade.

-The Dean will review the case and decide whether there are grounds to convene a faculty committee to review the grade.
-If the Dean decides there are no grounds, then the grade is not changed.
-If the Dean decides that there are grounds to proceed, the case will be referred to a committee consisting of the faculty members of the Undergraduate Academic Review Board.
-This committee will then evaluate and review the case, and the Dean may initiate a grade change if that is the recommendation of the committee.
+The Registrar and Dean of Academic Services (or delegate) will review the case and decide whether there are grounds to convene a faculty committee to review the grade.
+If the Registrar and Dean of Academic Services (or delegate) decides there are no grounds, then the grade is not changed.
+If the Registrar and Dean of Academic Services (or delegate) decides that there are grounds to proceed, the case will be referred to a committee consisting of three faculty members of the Undergraduate Academic Review Board.
+This committee will then evaluate and review the case, and the Registrar and Dean of Academic Services (or delegate) may initiate a grade change if that is the recommendation of the committee.
 The decision of the committee is final.

 Final grades on academic work are provided to students via the Student Information System after the examinations at the end of each session.
-While there are no formal midterm grades, at the middle of each session faculty are asked to notify the Advising Office of first-year students whose academic performance at that point in the session is C- or below.
+While there are no formal midterm grades, at the middle of each session faculty are asked to notify the Office of Undergraduate Advising about students whose academic performance at that point in the session is C- or below.
 Such students will be contacted by their academic advisors.

 Passing Grades